dogbutcat/docker-mihomo-party/README.md

 ## CONFIG PATH

-I'm using this as router, so I've decided make default running root user for TUN mode, also config path is `/mihomo-data/` with cmd `/usr/bin/mparty`.
+I'm using this as router, so I've decided make default running root user for TUN mode and add zerotier controled by environment variable `ZT`==true, also config path is `/mihomo-data/` with cmd `/usr/bin/mparty`.

 ## Build